Bacon-Wrapped Hot Dogs with Fire-Eater Dog Sauce

 Strawberry Chipotle BBQ Sauce

 Three of my favorite things on one plate.
 First, smoked 3-2-1 St. Louis-style ribs.
 Sauced with a BBQ sauce that combines two of my other favorites: strawberries and chipotles.
 That great sweet berry flavor with a hint of smoky spiciness.
 Strawberries are in season here, and I just love using them in everything from a strawberry poppy seed salad dressing to this BBQ sauce.
 The strawberry flavor isn’t strong, it’s there enough for you to notice.
 Same goes for the chipotle.
-You get the smoky, you get the kick, but it’s nice and not overwhelming.
+You get the smoky and you get the kick.
+But both are nicely balanced and not overwhelming.

 Strawberry Chipotle BBQ Sauce